Helmuth von Moltke the Younger

 Graf Helmuth Johannes Ludwig von Moltke (/de/; 25 May 1848 – 18 June 1916), also known as Moltke the Younger, was a German general and Chief of the Great German General Staff, a member of the House of Moltke.
 He was also the nephew of Generalfeldmarschall Graf Helmuth von Moltke the Elder, who is commonly called "Moltke the Elder" to differentiate the two.

-Upon becoming the head of the General Staff, Moltke led the German Army from 1 January 1906 to 14 September 1914 during the opening months of World War I. His legacy remains a matter of controversy, due to his involvement in Germany's decision to go to war and in the execution of the invasion of France and Belgium that culminated in the First Battle of the Marne.
+Upon becoming the head of the General Staff, Moltke led the Imperial German Army from 1 January 1906 to 14 September 1914.
+When World War I broke out in July 1914, he served as the Army's commander-in-chief during the initial months of the conflict.
+Moltke the Younger's legacy remains controversial due to his involvement in Germany's decision to go to war in 1914 as well as his execution of the invasion of France and Belgium that culminated in the First Battle of the Marne.

 Early career

 Helmuth von Moltke was born in Biendorf, Grand Duchy of Mecklenburg-Schwerin, and was named after his uncle, Helmuth Karl Bernhard von Moltke, future Generalfeldmarschall (Field Marshal) and hero of the Unification of Germany.
 During the Franco-Prussian War, Moltke served with the 7th Grenadier Regiment and was cited for bravery.
 He attended the War Academy between 1875 and 1878 and joined the General Staff in 1880.
 In 1882 he became personal adjutant to his uncle, who was then Chief of the General Staff.
 In 1891, on the death of his uncle, Moltke became aide-de-camp to Emperor Wilhelm II, thus becoming part of the Emperor's inner circle.
 In 1898 he became commander of the 1st Guards Infantry Brigade and in 1902, being promoted to Lieutenant General, received command of the 1st Guards Infantry Division.